•

 Conclusion

 The conclusion should summarize or restate the central thesis of the review and offer final reflections on the selected media.
-Authors are encouraged to introduce new insights or extensions that build on the logic of their analysis, provided they remain aligned with the stated rationale and perspective of the review.
+Authors are encouraged to introduce new insights or extensions that build upon the logic of their analysis while remaining aligned with the stated rationale and perspective of the review.